XiaozhouCui/dockerplayground/Section 14 K8s Networking/note.md

 - Go back to kuberetes folder, delete the running deployment `kubectl delete -f users-deployment.yaml`
 - Reapply the yaml file `kubectl apply -f users-deployment.yaml`, Post requests shouls still work
 - Note that env `AUTH_ADDRESS: "10.107.88.2"` in yaml file is no longer used

+## Use internal domain name for Pod-to-Pod communication
+- Instead of IP or env, we can use K8s (CoreDNS) internal domain name to refer to a service
+- In the signup URL in users-app.js, change the env back to `AUTH_ADDRESS`, repush to docker hub
+- In users-deployment.yaml, update the env `AUTH_ADDRESS: "auth-service.default"`
+- Re-apply the yaml file `kubectl apply -f users-deployment.yaml`
+- Post requests should still work for /signup